TourDJ/display-ui/README.md

 # Display-UI

 An application of display albums and photos where to share your tour experience.
-It's a complete react implementation front end UI application, and the UI design main come from [ant-design](https://github.com/ant-design/ant-design), a popular UI design language at present.
+It's a complete react implementation front end UI application, and the UI design component main come from [ant-design](https://github.com/ant-design/ant-design), a popular UI design language at present.

-The Corresponding back end server is use [Display-server](https://github.com/TourDJ/display-server), as it also is a nodejs application.
+The Corresponding back end server is [Display-server](https://github.com/TourDJ/display-server), and it's pure a nodejs application, use express framework.

 ## Getting Started
 ```javascript